ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 Then, we can ask historically how a situation has evolved and how it will play out in the future.

 So, the first step in any similar situation is to ask 'who'.
-Who are the players?
-What are their actions?
-Why did they did it?
-And there
+Who the players in a scenario are, what their perspectives are (again, the keyword trigger _from their perspective_), and from there, we can understand their actions.
+And this is where history comes in, whereby we examine the historical scenarios that have played out to infer the perspectives and actions of actors in the present/future.

 <blockquote>